-Some graphics assets used by an application are provided through Submission portal, whereas other ones are provided in the MRSS feed.
+Some graphical assets used by an application are provided through Submission portal, whereas other ones are provided in the MRSS feed.
 The image below shows the graphic assets tab in the Submission portal.

 Wherever graphic assets are provided in the MRSS feed, an absolute url to your image file must be used as a tag value or attribute.
 The image below shows the placement of selected graphic assets in the application UI.

-Logo is presented in the left top corner of the app.
-Logo is provided through the submission portal and is not a part of the Snap MRSS format.
+The Logo of your application is presented in the top-left corner of the app.
+The Logo is provided through the submission portal and is not a part of the MRSS feed.

 The background should be a horizontal JPG image with size matching 1280x720px.
 It should not contain text or logos because they will overlap with application content.
 We recommend using dark background images, which usually provide better contrast for images and video content.
 Submission panel provides an option (a checkbox) to darken the background by 50% as well.